wallacewangchao/DashLight/README.md

 2.Makeing sure that light shines to the driver, avoiding reflection on the windshield.
 3.Gorgeous, intergrated into the interior of the vehicle.

 Through modular design, DashLight fits in different kinds of dashboard, roof, side door.
-This project enable each researcher to implement their ambient lighting prototype in feild study.
+This project enable each researcher to implement his/her ambient lighting prototype in feild study.